Welcome to Lainey Feingold’s “About” Page. Here you can find the following information:

 Lainey has also worked with attorneys who are part of the National Disability Rights Network, including NDRN lawyers in Illinois, Texas, California, and Massachusetts.
 Other Structured Negotiation co-counsel include Dan Manning of Greater Boston Legal Services and Matt Handley of the DC civil rights firm Handley Farah & Anderson.

-Back to topThe Law Office of Lainey Feingold maintains this website and the LFLegal Twitter account to share news and information about Lainey’s work, about developments in the digital accessibility legal space, and about Structured Negotiation.
-Both platforms also provide information of general interest to the blind community, the broader disability community, the digital accessibility community, and anyone interested in the rights of disabled people or resolving legal disputes without conflict.
+Back to topThe Law Office of Lainey Feingold maintains this website, Lainey’s LinkedIn page, the LFLegal Twitter account, and an account on Mastodon to share news and information about Lainey’s work, about developments in the digital accessibility legal space, and about Structured Negotiation.
+These platforms also provide information of general interest to the disability, digital accessibility, and collaborative law communities, and anyone interested in the rights of disabled people or resolving legal disputes without conflict.

-In 2008 an earlier version of this website was included in the implementation report issued by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C) as one of two sites meeting Web Content Accessibility Guidelines (WCAG) 2.0 Level AAA.
-Read the post about LFLegal.com and the WCAG implementation process.
+This website was included in the implementation reports issued by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C) as part of the release of WCAG 2.0 (in 2008) and WCAG 2.1 (in 2018).
+Both times LFLegal was one of two sites meeting Web Content Level AAA of the new Guidelines.
+Read the 2008 post about LFLegal.com and the WCAG implementation process.
+The 2018 post about the LFLegal website and WCAG 2.1 is here.

 Connect with Lainey Feingold on LinkedIn